-The purpose of this bylaw is to protect the wetlands, water resources, flood-prone areas, and adjoining upland areas in the Town of West Newbury by regulating activities deemed by the Conservation Commission (“Commission”) likely to have a significant or cumulative adverse effect on resource area values, including but not limited to the following:
+The purpose of this bylaw is to protect the wetlands, water resources, flood-prone areas, and adjoining upland areas in the Town of West Newbury by regulating activities deemed by the Conservation Commission (“Commission”) likely to have a significant or cumulative adverse effect on resource area values deemed important to the community (collectively, the “resource area values protected by this bylaw”), including but not limited to the following:

-Public or private water supply
+Public or private water supply;

-Groundwater supply
+Groundwater supply;

-Flood control
+Flood control;

-Erosion and sedimentation control
+Erosion and sedimentation control;

-Storm damage prevention including coastal storm flowage
+Storm damage prevention including coastal storm flowage;

-Water quality
+Water quality;

-Prevention and control of water pollution
+Prevention and control of water pollution;

-Agriculture
+Agriculture;

-Fisheries, including aquaculture
+Fisheries, including aquaculture;

-Wildlife habitat
+Wildlife habitat;

-Eare species habitat, including rare plant and animal species
+Rare species habitat, including rare plant and animal species; and

-Recreation;

-deemed important to the community (collectively, the "resource area values protected by this bylaw").
+Recreation.

 This bylaw is subject, however, to the rights and benefits accorded to agricultural uses and structures of all kinds under the laws of the Commonwealth and other relevant bylaws of the Town of West Newbury.

-This bylaw is intended to utilize the Home Rule authority of West Newbury to protect the resource areas under the Wetlands Protection Act (G.L.
-Ch.131 §40; the Act) to a greater degree, to protect additional resource areas beyond those protected in the Act recognized by the Town as significant, to protect all resource areas for their additional values beyond those identified in the Act, and to impose, in local regulations and permits, additional standards and procedures in addition to those of the Act and regulations thereunder (310 CMR 10.00).
+This bylaw is intended to utilize the Home Rule authority of West Newbury to protect the resource areas under the Wetlands Protection Act (G.L. c.131, §40; the Act) to a greater degree, to protect additional resource areas beyond those protected in the Act recognized by the Town as significant, to protect all resource areas for their additional values beyond those identified in the Act, and to impose, in local regulations and permits, Orders of Conditions, and Determinations of Applicability additional standards and procedures in addition to those of the Act and regulations thereunder (310 CMR 10.00).

 2. Jurisdiction

-Except as permitted by the Commission or as provided in Section 3 of this bylaw, no person shall remove, fill, dredge, build upon, degrade, discharge into, or otherwise alter the following resource areas:
+Except as permitted by the Commission or as provided in Section 3 of this bylaw, no person shall remove, fill, dredge, build upon, degrade, discharge into, or otherwise alter the following resource areas (collectively the “resource areas protected by this bylaw”):

-Any freshwater or coastal wetlands, isolated wetlands, marshes, wet meadows, bogs, swamps and adjoining land extending out to a distance of 100 feet, known as the Buffer Zone
+Any freshwater or coastal wetlands, isolated wetlands, marshes, wet meadows, bogs, swamps and adjoining land extending out to a distance of 100 feet, known as the Buffer Zone;

-Any freshwater or coastal bank or beach bordering on any lake, pond, reservoir, river, stream, brook, or creek and adjoining land extending out to a distance of 100 feet, known as the Buffer Zone
+Any freshwater or coastal bank or beach bordering on any lake, pond, reservoir, river, stream, brook, or creek and adjoining land extending out to a distance of 100 feet, known as the Buffer Zone;

-Any perennial rivers, streams, brooks and creeks and lands adjoining these resource areas out to a distance of 200 feet, known as the Riverfront Area
+Any perennial rivers, streams, brooks and creeks and lands adjoining these resource areas out to a distance of 200 feet, known as the Riverfront Area;

-Any land under the aforementioned waterbodies and waterways
+Any land under the aforementioned waterbodies and waterways;

-Any vernal pools and adjoining land extending out 100 feet, known as the Vernal Pool Habitat
+Any vernal pools and adjoining land extending out 100 feet, known as the Vernal Pool Habitat;

+Any lands subject to flooding;

-Any lands subject to flooding or inundation by groundwater or surface water
+Any lands subject to tidal action; and

-Any lands subject to tidal action, coastal storm flowage, or coastal flooding
+Any lands subject to coastal storm flowage.

-(collectively the "resource areas protected by this bylaw").
 Said resource areas shall be protected whether or not they border surface waters.

-The jurisdiction of this bylaw shall not extend to uses and structures of agriculture that enjoy the rights and privileges of laws and regulations of the Commonwealth governing agriculture, as defined by the Wetlands Protection Act regulations, found at 310 CMR 10.04.

 3. Exemptions and Exceptions

-The following exemptions shall apply and no permit is necessary for:
+The following exemptions shall apply:

-3.1 Minor activities in the Buffer Zone and Riverfront Area Pursuant to 310 CMR 10.02(2)(b)(2)(a)–(q), and
+3.1 Minor activities in the Buffer Zone and Riverfront Area Pursuant to 310 CMR 10.02(2)(b)(2.)(a)–(q), and

-as may be Amended by the Massachusetts Department of Environmental Protection (“MA DEP”)
+as may be Amended by the Massachusetts Department of Environmental Protection (“MassDEP”)

-The exemptions provided in the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00) shall apply under this bylaw provided that advance written notice of at least 72 hours has been given to the Commission or its agent before the commencement of work and provided that the work also conforms to any performance standards and design specifications as written in the Act and regulations.
+The exemptions provided in the Wetlands Protection Act (G.L. c.
+131 §40, the Act) and regulations (310 CMR 10.00) shall apply under this bylaw provided that advance notice, oral or written, of at least 72 hours has been given to the Commission or its agent before the commencement of work and provided that the work also conforms to any performance standards and design specifications as written in the Act and regulations.

 3.2 Emergency Projects